dimroc/count/ml/README.md

 run 45: Copied from 44 epoch 5 and then increased decay to 5e-4

+Run 46: Identical to 44, just only trained with shakecam data

 ## TODO

 - Train only w shakecam dataset